Cinema of Canada: Modern industry

 Dream Life by Mireille Dansereau was the first privately produced feature film in Canada to be directed by a woman.

 Porky's became the first Canadian film to gross more than $100 million.
 The Decline of the American Empire was the most successful Quebec film released in France with 1,236,322 viewers.
 The Care Bears Movie, by Nelvana, was the highest-grossing non-Disney animated film at the time of its release.
-Six of the ten highest-grossing films in Canada between 1991 to 2001, were made in Quebec.
+Six of the ten highest-grossing films in Canada between 1991 and 2001 were made in Quebec.

 Film investment in British Columbia rose from $188.5 million in 1990 to over $1 billion in 1999.
-Feature film production rose from 16 films to 56 films with the total amount of productions rising from 50 to 192.
+Feature film production rose from 16 films to 56 films, with the total number of productions rising from 50 to 192.
+From 2011 to 2021, film and television production British Columbia replaced Ontario as having the highest amount of spending.
+Spending rose from $1,578,000 to $3,254,000 in British Columbia, while Ontario rose from $2,586,000 to $3,166,000, and Quebec rose from $1,316,000 to $2,098,000.

+Women accounted for 17% of directors, 22% of writers, and 12% of cinematographers for projects backed by Telefilm between 2013 and 2014.
+In 2016, programs were instituted at Telefilm to increase the number of projects led by women.
+The percentage of films supported by Telefilm that were directed or written by women rose to 44% and 46% by 2017.

+In 2023, the total production volume of film and television production in Canada fell to below the numbers during the COVID-19 pandemic due to the SAG-AFTRA and Writers Guild of America strikes.

+Quebec amended its film tax credit laws in 2024, in which a cap of 65% of a contract's value was implemented.
+Visual effects and animation employees protested the change, but François Legault's government stated that it was necessary to reduce costs due to the tax credit investment rising from $226 million in 2018, to $440 million in 2024.